mbuczko/cerber-oauth2-provider/README.md

 ```(find-client [client-id])```

-Looks up for client with given client identifier.
+Looks up for client with given identifier.

 ```(delete-client [client])```

 Removes client from store.
-Note that together with client all its access- and refresh-tokens get removed as well.
+Note that together with client all its access- and refresh-tokens are revoked as well.

 ### tokens

 ```(find-tokens-by-client [client])```

-Returns list of all (non-expirable) refresh-tokens generated for given client.
+Returns list of non-expirable refresh-tokens generated for given client.

 ```(find-tokens-by-user [user])```

-Returns list of all (non-expirable) refresh-tokens generated for clients operating on behalf of given user.
+Returns list of non-expirable refresh-tokens generated for clients operating on behalf of given user.

 ```(revoke-tokens [client])```

 ```(revoke-tokens [client login])```

-Revokes all access- and refresh-tokens bound with given client (and possibly with particular user).
+Revokes all access- and refresh-tokens bound with given client (and optional user's login).